-On a personal level, God’s judgment directly impacted Abraham because Lot, his nephew and adopted son, lived there with his family; and, from a legal standpoint, because God had already given the land to Abraham and his descendants, it was essential that he be informed of any major changes taking place in his land.
+On a personal level, God’s judgment directly impacted Abraham because Lot, his nephew and adopted son, lived there with his family.
+From a legal standpoint, because God had already given the land to Abraham and his descendants, it was essential that he be informed of any major changes taking place in his land.

 4. How did Abraham’s actions in receiving his guests prepare him for his later intercession on behalf of Sodom and Gomorrah?
 What important principles of prayer did they demonstrate?

-Before being given the opportunity to intercede on behalf of the doomed cities, Abraham prepared himself by first running to greet his visitors, demonstrating his eagerness to receive them; then, in humbling himself before them, he was, in effect, bestowing upon them his worship.
-Once this had been done, he set before them a table of fellowship that he had prepared for them which they gladly received—a time of fellowship during which the Lord was able to reveal His heart to His servant, a revelation which then prompted Abraham’s intercession.
+Before being given the opportunity to intercede on behalf of the doomed cities, Abraham prepared himself by first running to greet his visitors, demonstrating his eagerness to receive them; in humbling himself before them, he was, in effect, bestowing upon them his worship.
+Once this had been done, he set before them a table of fellowship which they gladly received—a time of fellowship during which the Lord was able to reveal His heart to His servant, a revelation which then prompted Abraham’s intercession.

 5. In his intercession, why do you think Abraham was so bold as to “haggle” with God?
 On what were his arguments based?
 Why did he stop at ten?

-By this time, Abraham had grown enough in his knowledge of God and His character that he could appeal to him boldly on the basis of His character.
+By this time, Abraham had grown enough in his knowledge of God that he could appeal to him boldly on the basis of His character.
 In his prayer, he demonstrated that he knew God to be not only righteous but also merciful.
-On that basis, and believing that there were at least ten righteous people living in these cities, he could then appeal to God to protect them, even while bringing judgment upon the wicked.
-Today, like Abraham, we who know who God is and who we are in relationship to Him, can…
+On that basis and believing that there were at least ten righteous people living in those cities, he could appeal to God to protect them, even while bringing judgment upon the wicked.
+Today, like Abraham, we who know God and who are in relationship to Him, can…

 …come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need (Hebrews 4:16).